Skip to Content

 Taylor Lake hiking trail in Banff National Park

-To find the Taylor Lake trail map in Alltrails, simply search for “Taylor Lake”.
+To find the Taylor Lake trail map in Alltrails, simply click here for the “Taylor Lake Trail”.
 Be sure to download your hiking maps prior to leaving as the cell coverage is spotty at the parking lot and non-existent as you approach the lake.

 Hiking Taylor Lake Trail with Kids